Roku announces upgrades to some of our favorite products - CNN Underscored

 There’s a physical switch on the remote to disable the always-on microphone for those privacy-minded users who don’t want it always listening.
 You can still use voice commands on demand with the press of a button.

 All of the staple Roku remote features are still there.
-You get a headphone jack for private listening (helpful when your partner is sleeping but you just have to keep binging), the programmable shortcut buttons for your favorite apps, and it will work with all Roku players and TVs.
+You get a headphone jack for private listening (helpful when your partner is sleeping but you just have to keep bingeing) and the programmable shortcut buttons for your favorite apps — not to mention it will work with all Roku players and TVs.

 The Voice Remote Pro is available to order right now from Roku.com and will be in retail stores in May.